yogitasn/seattlepaidparking/README.md

 <hr/>

 ## Technologies
 The Project is built with the following technologies on Azure Cloud:

-* `Azure Data Lake`: A cloud platform to support big data analytics.
-It is used to store the raw historical data for Seattle Paid Parking and Blockface datasets. (~ 400 GB)
+* `Azure Data Lake`: A cloud platform to support big data analytics to store the raw historical data for Seattle Paid Parking and Blockface datasets. (~ 400 GB)
 * `Azure Databricks`: A data analytics platform to perform spark transformations on raw datasets in Databricks.
-* `Azure Database for Postgres`: A fully-managed database as a service.
-It was used to load the historical and delta job tracking status in a table.
+* `Azure Database for Postgres`: A fully-managed database as a service to load the historical and delta job tracking status in a table.
-* `Azure Data Factory`: A platform to orchestrate data movement.
-It was used to orchestrate loading of the historical and delta load datasets in the final Data warehouse
+* `Azure Data Factory`: A platform to orchestrate data movement for loading of the historical and delta load datasets in the final Data warehouse
 * `Azure Synapse Analytics/Dedicated SQL Pool`: Data warehouse to hold historical and delta records for Seattle Paid Parking and Blockface.
 * `Azure Key Vault`: A cloud service for securely storing and accessing secrets.

 ## ETL Flow

-* Historical and Delta Data Collected from the `Seattle Open Data` and `Seattle GeoData` using python script leveraging Selenium executed on Azure VM and is moved to Data Lake's raw/historical, raw/delta, and raw/blockface folders.
+* Historical and Delta Data downloaded from the `Seattle Open Data` and `Seattle GeoData` using python script leveraging Selenium executed on Azure VM, and transferred to Data Lake's raw/historical, raw/delta, and raw/blockface folders.
-* Once the data is moved to the raw directory, spark job via Azure Databricks is triggered which reads the data from the raw directory in Data lake and applies transformation.
-Processed Dataset is moved to the Processed folder in Data Lake.
+* Azure Data Factory pipeline is executed that triggers spark processing via Azure Databricks on the raw files in Data lake and applies transformation.
+Processed parquet files are saved back to the Processed folder in Data Lake.
-* Data Factory is used to orchestrate and move the Data from Processed folder to Dedicated SQL Pool/Azure Synapse Analytics.
+* After saving the processed parquet files, the pipeline orchestrates the data movement from the processed folder to Dedicated SQL Pool/Azure Synapse Analytics.
 Loading is one-time for historical data from `2012-2020` and incremental for the current year `2021`
-* Pipeline execution completes when the load to the Data warehouse is completed.
+* Pipeline execution completes when the load to the Data warehouse completes.

 ## Execution